podio/podio-dotnet/sessions/index.md

 ### The `Get` method
 The `Get` method should retrieve an existing authentication when called.
 It should return a `PodioOAuth` object in all cases.
 Return an empty `PodioOAuth` object if no existing authentication could be found.

+Note: `Get` method is not available in async version.
+You can assign PodioOAuth object manually [like this](https://github.com/podio/asp-net-sample/blob/master/PodioAspNetSample/Utils/PodioConnection.cs#L54)

 ### The `Set` method
 The `Set` method should store a `PodioOAuth` object when called.
 It has a parameters, `podioOAuth`, which holds the current `PodioOAuth` object.

 ## Example: Store access tokens in browser session cookie
 This is a simple example meant for a web application.
 It stores the authentication data in a HttpContext.Current.Session variable.
 This avoid having to re-authenticate each time a page is refreshed.
+AuthStore implementation using Session will not work in [async version](https://www.nuget.org/packages/Podio.Async/) of API Client because `HttpContext.Current` will not be available in a seperate thread.

 {% highlight csharp startinline %}
 using System.Web;